Our Team

 Certified Equine Specialist

 Paula Basden is a Certified Equine Specialist with a Bachelor of Science in nursing from Baylor University.
 She specializes in equine-assisted learning for individuals wishing to improve their lives by being more connected to themselves, others, and the world around them.
 She is certified through EAGALA and has extensive training in trauma-focused equine programs through The Natural Lifemanship Institute.
-Her philosophy is based on an innovative, ethical practice that builds on the human/horse connection, helping people learn more about themselves and then using that learning to make positive changes in their lives.

 Paula’s lifelong love of horses and passion for helping others has blended into a career that encourages others to create and maintain healthy relationships.
 She is excited about being a part of the healing work of the Phoenix Center and helping to bring a proven methodology of treatment to the options available to the children and families there.